How Best to Sell Your Home in Edinburgh With so Many Competing Houses For Sale!

 It may surprise you to know that Edinburgh has the second highest property prices per square metre in the UK (£2212 per square metre as of June 2014), outside London.
 Only Altrincham in Greater Manchester is more expensive, which means Edinburgh is one of Europe’s property hotspots.
 While this news may be exciting if you own property in the region, it is worth remembering that there is still a scarcity of credit, and the number of first-time buyers looking for property in the UK is at an all-time low.
 Regardless of where in Edinburgh your property is, you will need to devise a comprehensive marketing strategy if you want to sell your house online and for the best possible price.

 If you have the time and energy, you could market your Edinburgh home privately, but you’ll need an in-depth knowledge of the local market to succeed.
 While it will cost you a fee, you can save money by hiring an online estate agent in Edinburgh which will allow you to exploit a massive network of potential buyers and marketing contacts, which could result in a speedier sale and the higher price that increased demand usually delivers.
 Before doing this, find out your property value, ask ‘how much is my house worth if I sold it today.’
 You need to know an approximate valuation of your home before negotiating with estate agents for the sale of your home.
-However, recent statistics published on the Home website suggest that, on average, detached homes in the city take 183 days to sell on the open market.
+However, recent statistics published on the Home website suggest that, on average, detached houses in the city take 183 days to sell on the open market.
 If you can’t afford to wait six months to offload your property, Flying Homes can help.
 We buy property throughout Edinburgh in any condition.
 Our extensive network of cash buyers is ready and waiting to make an offer on your home within days, which means you can cut weeks off the average selling time in the city.
-If you need to sell your house quickly in Edinburgh, just call us for a no-obligation quote.

 Does it matter what time of the year you sell your home in Edinburgh?